naofireblade/homebridge-neato/README.md

 ## Configuration

 Add the following information to your config file.
-Change the values for name, email and password.
+Change the values for email and password.

 ### Simple